department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/word-list.md

 - Loan Guaranty agent: Capped per SME. **[@Working Group & Editorial - Do we need parity for this term; do different agencies capitalize this term differently? @Beth, Danielle - can you provide more info on SME & rationale?]**

-- Loan Technician: Capitalize. **[@Working Group, Editorial -- To discuss.
-I recommend using standard American English -- lowercase unless it is being used as part of someone's title.]
+- Loan Technician: Capitalize. **[To discuss.
+I recommend using standard American English -- lowercase unless it is being used as part of someone's official title.]

 - log in/log out (verb), login (noun or adj.): Use sign in/sign out or username and password, as needed.